Skip to main content

 (I am curious what would replace PDFs in terms of "here is a file format that using a different OS won't completely screw up," while also meeting your needs.
 Does something like that exist?)

-in reply to Alex, Oasis Keeper
+in reply to Alex, Nevertheless

 Not sure, that's the thing.
 I think for most practical purposes epub could do the job, but it doesn't have the assurance that it will look exactly the same--but then I'm a bit dubious how much this exactness is actually required.